When You’re Triggered: The STAMP Protocol

 The work is to notice the pattern early enough that you can decide whether it still belongs in your life.

-That is what this protocol is for.
+That is what this tool is for.

 Not perfection.